-Matt began working as the Data Manager in the MabLab in August 2018.
-He analyzes data for lab projects, maintains all databases for the MabLab, maintains lab R packages, helps write manuscripts, and leads bird walks for the Broward County BioBlitz projects.
+Matt began worked as the Data Manager in the MabLab from August 2018 to October 2020.
+He analyzed data for lab projects, maintained all databases for the MabLab, maintained lab R packages, helped write manuscripts, and lead bird walks for the Broward County BioBlitz projects.

 He comes to us with over 8 years of field experience and 2 years as a data manager and software consultant.
 He earned his MS Degree in Wildlife Ecology at the University of Delaware (UD) with Jeff Buler in the Aeroecology Lab.
 His masters worked focused on using Weather Surveillance Radar data to study the effects of Hurricanes on migrating birds in the United States.
 This work was in partnership with the United States Geological Service (USGS) and Patuxent Wildlife Research Center.
 In his masters he wrote an R package (radaR) for ingesting, analyzing, and visualizing WSR-88D radar data to map stopover of migratory birds.
 Importantly he created a novel method for calculating the nightly exodus timing of migratory birds from radar.
 His methods and codes for analyzing radar data are still being used today at UD and USGS.